Scotland's first university

 Our students have the chance to participate in exciting exchanges or study abroad opportunities in Australia, New Zealand, Hong Kong, Singapore, Canada and the USA.

 St Andrews has approximately 50,000 living graduates.

 Among them former Scottish First Minister Alex Salmond and the novelist Fay Weldon.

 The University of St Andrews is home to many unique traditions.

 The curse of Patrick Hamilton

 The PH initials set into cobblestones outside the Sallies Quad mark the spot where Patrick Hamilton was burnt at the stake in 1582.
 According to tradition, any student who steps on the PH will be cursed to fail their degree.

-The only cure for Patrick Hamilton’s course is to participate in the annual May Dip.
+The only cure for Patrick Hamilton’s curse is to participate in the annual May Dip.
 At sunrise on May Day students make their way down to East Sands and collectively run into the North Sea.